ibra15-cyber/placeAppFrontend/README.md

-# Summary Documentation for React App with MongoDB, Express, Authentication, and Google Maps

 ## Overview

-This documentation summarizes the setup and configuration for a React application that integrates MongoDB and Express.
-The app includes user authentication and authorization, as well as Google Maps integration.
+This documentation summarizes the setup and configuration for a React application integrated with MongoDB, Express, Cloudinary, and Google Maps.
+The app features user authentication and authorization, and is hosted with Render (backend) and Netlify (frontend).

 ## Table of Contents